-Eligibility criteria 1: Applicant Descriptions EOI Full application 1.1 The lead applicant must hold or be willing to obtain an Australian Business Number (ABN) prior to entering into a funding agreement.
-ABN, or indication of willingness to obtain an ABN.
+Eligibility criteria 1: Applicant Description Evidence required 1.1 The lead applicant must hold or be willing to obtain an Australian Business Number (ABN) prior to entering into a funding agreement.
 ABN, or indication of willingness to obtain an ABN prior to entering into a funding agreement.
-1.2 The lead applicant must be or will become an entity prior to entering into a funding agreement as below: a company incorporated in Australia a company limited by guarantee an incorporated trustee on behalf of a trust an incorporated association or a co-operative.
-N/A Entity type of your organisation, or willingness to become one of the listed entity types prior to entering into a funding agreement.
-1.3 The lead applicant must hold or will attain all insurances required by law including \$20 million public liability insurance and workers compensation prior to entering into a funding agreement.
-N/A Certificates of currency for each insurance policy, or commitment to obtain prior to entering into a funding agreement.
+1.2 The applicant must be or will become an entity prior to entering into a funding agreement as below: a company incorporated in Australia a company limited by guarantee an incorporated trustee on behalf of a trust an incorporated association, or a co-operative an Aboriginal and/or Torres Strait Islander Corporation registered under the Corporations (Aboriginal and /or Torres Strait Islander) Act 2006.
+Entity type of your organisation, or willingness to become one of the listed entity types prior to entering into a funding agreement.
+1.3 The lead applicant must hold or will attain all insurances required by law including \$10 million public liability insurance and workers compensation prior to entering into a funding agreement.
+Certificates of currency for each insurance policy, or commitment to obtain certificates of currency for each insurance policy prior to entering into a funding agreement.

-Eligibility criteria 1: Applicant Descriptions EOI Full application 1.4 The lead applicant must not be subject to any insolvency event including the subject of an order or resolution for winding up or dissolution (other than for the purposes of reconstruction or amalgamation) or the appointment of a receiver, liquidator, administer or similar.
-Self-declaration by the lead applicant confirming solvency.
-Unqualified audit report for company's financial statements (trading, profit & loss statements, and balance sheets) for 2 continuous years.
-1.5 The lead applicant must not be listed on the Australian Department of Foreign Affairs and Trade (DFAT) sanctions list.
-Check carried out by the department.
-Check carried out by the department.
-1.6 The lead applicant must disclose any legal proceedings or investigations including litigation, arbitration, mediation or conciliation that are taking place, pending or (to the best of the applicant's knowledge, after having made proper enquiry) threatened against the applicant or a related body corporate (as defined in the Corporations Act ).
-N/A Declaration of any proceedings that could affect the project or the reputation of the NSW Government.
+Eligibility criteria 1: Applicant Description Evidence required 1.4 The lead applicant must not subject to any insolvency event including the subject of an order or resolution for winding up or dissolution (other than for the purposes of reconstruction or amalgamation) or the appointment of a receiver, liquidator, administer or similar.
+Declaration 1.5 The lead applicant must not be listed on the Australian Department of Foreign Affairs and Trade (DFAT) sanctions list.
+Check carried out by the Department.
+1.6 The lead applicant must disclose any legal proceedings or investigations that would adversely and materially affect the execution or outcomes of the project and/or that may adversely impact the reputation of the NSW Government.
+Declaration of any proceedings that could affect the project of the reputation of the NSW Government.
 1.7 The lead applicant must disclose all Australian Government and/or Australian state, territory grants applied for in relation to the project including history of grant funding over the last 5 years (including both successful and unsuccessful applications).
-N/A Details of grant funding the applicant has received over the last 5 years.
+Details of grant funding the applicant has applied for and/or received over the last 5 years.

-Eligibility criteria 1: Applicant

-Descriptions EOI Full application

-1.8 The lead applicant must identify joint applicants if it applies.
+Eligibility criteria 1: Applicant Description Evidence required 1.8 The lead applicant must identify joint applicants if it applies.
 Joint applicant details and role in the project.
-Joint applicant details and role in the project.
 A letter signed by each organisation involved in the grant to show their support.
-Each letter of support should include: details of the joint applicant an overview of how the joint applicant will work with the lead applicant and any other joint applicants (if applicable) to successfully complete the project an outline of the relevant experience and/or expertise the partner organisation will bring to the project the roles and responsibilities of the joint applicant and the resources they will contribute (if applicable) the amount and source of any financial contribution to the project (if applicable) endorsement by an executive of each join applicant committing to participation in the proposed project details of a nominated contact (management level).

-Eligibility criteria 1: Applicant Descriptions EOI Full application 1.9 The lead applicant materially complies with all: obligations under employment contracts, industrial agreements and awards codes of conduct and practice relevant to conditions of service and to the relations between the applicants and the employees employed by the applicant applicable Workplace Health and Safety legislation.
-Declaration of compliance.
-Declaration of compliance.
-1.10 The lead applicant must achieve Foreign Investment Review Board (FIRB) approval before commencement of the project should it be required.
-N/A When applicable, obtaining FIRB approval will be a requirement of the funding agreement.
+Each letter of support should include: - details of the joint applicant - an overview of how the joint applicant will work with the lead applicant and any other joint applicants (if applicable) to successfully complete the project - an outline of the relevant experience and/or expertise the partner organisation will bring to the project - the roles and responsibilities of the joint applicant and the resources they will contribute (if applicable) - the amount and source of any financial contribution to the project (if applicable) - endorsement by an executive of each joint applicant committing to participation in the proposed project - details of a nominated contact (management level).
+1.9 The lead applicant must materially comply with all: obligations under employment contracts, industrial agreements and awards codes of conduct and practice relevant to conditions of service and to the relations between the applicants and the employees employed by the applicant applicable Workplace Health and Safety legislation.
+Declaration